What is the PEARSON Function?

-- Array1 (required argument) – It is the number set of independent values.
+- Array1 (required argument) – This is the number set of independent values.

-- Array2 (It is a required argument) – It is the set of dependent values.
+- Array2 (It is a required argument) – This is the set of dependent values.

 The function ignores text values and logical values that are supplied as part of an array.
 The Pearson product-moment correlation coefficient for two sets of values, x and y, is given by the formula: